fangwd/nexer/README.md

-Nexer is a TCP traffic forward capable of automatically starting "preamble" processes (such as ssh).
+Nexer is a TCP traffic forwarder capable of automatically starting "preamble" processes (such as ssh tunneling).

 This is still work in progress.